heristop/pm2-pilot/docs/architecture.md

-# PM2+ Architecture
+# PM2 Hub Architecture

 ## Overview

-PM2+ is built with a modular architecture that separates concerns between AI processing, command routing, and PM2 operations.
+PM2 Hub is built with a modular architecture that separates concerns between AI processing, command routing, and PM2 operations.
 The system is designed to be extensible and maintainable while providing a seamless user experience.

 ## Intelligent Command Processing Workflow

-PM2+ uses an advanced AI-driven workflow to process natural language commands in any language:
+PM2 Hub uses an advanced AI-driven workflow to process natural language commands in any language:

 ```mermaid
 flowchart TD